 iOS 13 will be officially released to the public about a week after the Tuesday Keynote.
 All new iPhone models will come with the software preinstalled.
 Right now you can only get the public betas (although we recommend you to wait until the official software is released).

-iOS 13 brings a lot of new changes to the iPhone, including a system-wide dark mode, redesigned photos and reminders apps, a look around function in maps, the new Siri voice and much more.
+iOS 13 brings a lot of new changes to the iPhone, including a system-wide dark mode, redesigned photos, and reminders apps, a look around a function in maps, the new Siri voice and much more.

 WatchOS 6 is going to be a very big upgrade.
 Apple Watch will be getting its very own Watch Store, a noise app, menstrual cycle tracking, audiobooks, activity trends and much more.